neuralmagic/sparsify/docs/training-aware_experiment-guide.md

 For all Sparsify Experiments, you will need to provide a dataset to create a sparse model.
 Due to the varied ML pipelines and implementations, Sparsify standardizes on a few, popular formats for datasets.
-You will need to make sure that your data is formatted properly according to the standards listed below.
+Confirm that your data is formatted properly according to the standards listed below.

 #####  Predefined Use Cases